Geetha-RK/terraform-practice-repo3-infra/README.md

-# terraform-practice-repo3-infra
-Code terraform in infra
+# This repo is created using terraform resource in dev